AdobeDocs/audience-manager.sv-SE/help/using/features/destinations/people-based-destinations-overview.md

 ---
 description: 'Använd personbaserade destinationer för att skicka förstahandssegment till personbaserade miljöer.
 Dessa miljöer är slutna ekosystem som tillhör en enhet som kontrollerar innehållet som visas i den.
-De innehåller sociala plattformar som Facebook och andra plattformar som förlitar sig på kundkonton för att personalisera det visade innehållet. '
-seo-description: 'Använd personbaserade destinationer för att skicka förstahandssegment till personbaserade miljöer.
-Dessa miljöer är slutna ekosystem som tillhör en enhet som kontrollerar innehållet som visas i den.
-De innehåller sociala plattformar som Facebook och andra plattformar som förlitar sig på kundkonton för att personalisera det visade innehållet.  '
+De innehåller sociala plattformar som Facebook och andra plattformar som använder kundkonton för att personalisera det visade innehållet. '
-seo-title: Översikt över och användningsfall för personbaserade destinationer
+seo-description: Use people-based destinations to send first-party audience segments to people-based environments.
+These environments are closed ecosystems belonging to one entity that controls the content that is being displayed within it.
+They include social platforms such as Facebook, and other platforms that rely on customer accounts to personalize the displayed content.
+seo-title: People-Based Destinations Overview and Use Cases
 solution: Audience Manager
 title: Översikt och användningsexempel
 feature: People-based Destinations
 exl-id: 2edbda3b-e2a3-4a92-965b-206a21764cc8
-translation-type: tm+mt
-source-git-commit: fe01ebac8c0d0ad3630d3853e0bf32f0b00f6a44
+source-git-commit: ab3361a0a54a7200d2f0c03a82ae6ef61a755be9
 workflow-type: tm+mt
-source-wordcount: '924'
+source-wordcount: '863'
 ht-degree: 1%

 ---